rocky-linux/documentation/en/rocky/8/guides/apache_hardened_webserver_vsftpd.md

 * A heavy comfort level with issuing commands from the command-line, viewing logs, and other general systems administrator duties
 * An understanding of PAM, as well as _openssl_ commands is helpful.
 * All commands are run as the root user or sudo

+# Introduction

+_vsftpd_ is the  Very Secure FTP Daemon (FTP being the file transfer protocol).
+It has been available for many years now, and is actually the default FTP daemon in Rocky Linux, as well as many other Linux distributions.

+_vsftpd_ allows for the use of virtual users with pluggable authentication modules (PAM).
+These virtual users don't exist in the system, and have no other permissions except to use FTP.
+This means that if a virtual user gets compromised, the person with those credentials would have no other permissions once they gained access.
+Using this setup is very secure indeed, but does require a bit of extra work.

+_vsftpd_ is just one possible component of a hardened Apache web server setup, and can be used with or without other tools.
+If you'd like to use this along with other tools for hardening, refer back to our [Apache Hardened Web Server guide](apache_hardened_webserver.md).

+This document also uses all of the assumptions and conventions outlined in that original document, so it is a good idea to review it before continuing.

 ## Installing vsftpd